 "If you see a lot of bait on the surface and all of a sudden the baitfish aren't around, that may indicate that the bass aren't moving around.
 Then it's time to pick up a jig and go tight to cover," he says.

 Sometimes the opposite will happen.
 In the morning, all is still.
 You begin the day by flipping the lay downs then, all of a sudden, the baitfish will begin moving about.
 You need to immediately respond to the change by switching to a lure that matches the bait's activity level.

 During practice, you located an area loaded with bass.
 But as luck would have it, a cold front moved in, and the fish simply refuse to bite.
 The fish are still in the area.
 You know it.
 You feel it.

 But what can you do?

-Perhaps the hardest on-the-water adjustment you can make is to leave an unproductive area to find another area.
-It takes confidence in your abilities to find fish.
-And a confidence in yourself that you are making the right move.
+Perhaps the most challenging on-the-water adjustment you can make is leaving an unproductive area to find another one.
+It takes confidence in your abilities to find fish and confidence in yourself that you are making the right move.

 Baksay says that when he loses confidence in an area, it is futile for him to continue casting away.
 In his mind, he knows he can't catch a fish in the spot.
-When that happens, he will move on to look for new areas that may just produce the winning creel.
+When that happens, he will look for new areas that may produce the winning creel.